iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

 You can use the generic tests or custom built validation tests.
 We start with the generic tests.

-# run base test
 Exercise 1

 .. md-tab-set::

     .. md-tab-item:: Exercise

-        Run the IDS validator generic tests for the db_entry with url 'imas:hdf5?path=ids-validator-course/good'
+        Run the IDS validator generic tests for the db_entry with url ``imas:hdf5?path=ids-validator-course/good``

     .. md-tab-item:: Solution